ZackJorquera/Keyword_Object_Detection/Made In C/README.md

 [MongoDB](https://www.mongodb.com/) is an open source, free, NoSQL database service that has drivers for c#, c++, java, and more.
 The reason I chose to use mongo is that I will need to store the keywords somehow and mongo has the functionality to let me do this easily (somewhat).
 Mongo allows me to add and find items in the form of a JSON document(well, really it is BSON) within millisecond even with millions of document.
 With mongo, you can have small images stored up to a 16mb limit per document.

 ## Getting OpenCV to work
-A lot of unforeseen things happened when doing this, that is why this is two days past the deadline and still not completed. the unforeseen things that happened include:
+A lot of unforeseen things happened when doing this, that is why this is two days past the deadline and still not completed.
+The unforeseen things that happened include:

 - When the features are found there are duplicates of the same image but in different sizes
 - no correlation algorithm exists in OpenCV that searches out of frame
-- a gradient image of a gray scale image has a different size
+- a gradient image of a grayscale image has a different size
 - more things that I forgot about that are less affecting to the code

 What I did in the update of [74e81da](https://github.com/ZackJorquera/Keyword_Object_Detection/commit/74e81dabaa1c1d03880c0b3baafe2c00c9933d5c#diff-e1951ecf1e6d4e22fd96296ad8b3fb43):